rubatopy/rubato/docs/source/intro.rst

 ************
 Setting Up
 ************
-Once you've installed Rubato, setting up a new project is easy.
+Once you've installed rubato, setting up a new project is easy.
 To create a new blank project, simply create a new python file and type the following:

 .. code-block:: python